gerald-delossantos-dev/FlightTicketManagement/README.md

 # Flight Ticket Management System

-A complete take-home assessment application for managing flights and passengers with automatic seat assignment and baggage validation.
+An application for managing flights and passengers with automatic seat assignment and baggage validation.

 ## Architecture Summary